Last updated: 26/5/2020

-One thing that I have found extremely helpful is to attend a support group for women suffering with endometriosis.
+One thing that I have found extremely helpful is to attend a support group for women suffering from endometriosis.

 This has been most vital over the last 6 months in helping me keep my mental health in check and also helped educate me on all possible options there are for treating the disease and hopefully increasing my quality of life.

-The one I have been attending, along with my husband, is Endometriosis UK and both he and I can highly recommend attending their group sessions for education, support and news on new research or treatment options.
-Please check out their website at the endometriosis UK website.
+The one I have been attending, along with my husband, is Endometriosis UK and both he and I can highly recommend attending their group sessions for education, support, and news on new research or treatment options.
+Please check out their website on the endometriosis UK website.